 Attending to the driver’s license suspension hearing for a DUI is separate and in addition to addressing the Superior Court’s criminal DUI charges.
 If the DMV is not contacted within the requisite 10 days, you will lose your right to a hearing and your driving privileges will automatically be suspended.

 The Law Office of Nicole Irmer has successfully challenged the DMV and preserved our client’s driving privileges through the APS hearing process.
 Our experience identifying key legal issues have resulted in favorable outcomes for our clients under the facts of their case.
-For a no charge initial consultation please contact our office at (619) 237-6130.
+To schedule a consultation please contact our office at (619) 237-6130.

 The Negligent Operator Treatment System (NOTS) is based on negligent operator points.
 NOTS actions are based on the number of negligent operator “points” drivers add to their driving record within specified time periods.
 Negligent operator points are added to the driving record upon receipt of conviction notices from courts and reports of responsible collisions from law enforcement which indicate that the driver contributed, was at fault, or was responsible to any degree or in any amount for the collision.
 The initial reporting of the responsibility for a collision by law enforcement can be refuted by credible evidence presented by the driver at an administrative hearing.